 I took lots of photos with that old Brownie but longed for a better camera to better express my personal vision.
 I tried various point and shoots along the way but really wanted a nice SLR so i could change lenses.
 I remember being inspired by the amazing photography in magazines like National Geographic and Life.
 Kodak and Fuji film formulations were breaking new boundaries and autofocusing SLR cameras were appearing on the market.
 I got great use from two Minolta Maxxum cameras as I learned more about composition, exposure, and photo processing.
 Eventually quality digital imaging came on the scene and I quickly made the jump.

 Canon digital cameras and equipment are my tools of choice to capture my finest images.
 I’ve also devoted a considerable amount of time learning and using digital image processing tools like Adobe Lightroom and Photoshop to bring out the best in my images.
 I respect the technical part of photography but truly enjoy the artistic joy of the craft by carefully composing and processing a unique image.

 Joining the Navy immediately after high school, I traveled to many countries in Europe and the Middle East.
 I've also traveled all across much of the United States and Canada with my family.
 I love taking photos of my travels and always look for the unusual location or perspective, leaving the beaten path for the road less traveled.
 I try to express this point of view in my photography.

 Cary, North Carolina is my home and I also spend lots of time on the Delaware seashore.
 I’m active in the local homeschooling community and enjoy speaking and mentoring about photography.
 I'm also proud to be a member of Cary Photographic Artists.
-My wife and I are blissfully married and my wife and I have two amazing sons.
-We share our home with our loyal English Springer Spaniel and our exuberant Treeing walker coonhound.
+My wife and I are blissfully married and we have two amazing sons.
+We share our home with our steadfast English Springer Spaniel and our exuberant Treeing Walker Coonhound.